kbroman/blog/content/post/2012-05-18-should-i-be-nice.md

 I got the following email.

 <blockquote>
-`Subject: i have a question?
+<pre>Subject: i have a question?
 Date: May 18, 2012 7:57:56 AM CDT

-how can i enter the data of QTL analysis.`
+how can i enter the data of QTL analysis.</pre>
 </blockquote>

 That was the whole thing.

 I presume that the writer wishes to use my [R/qtl](http://www.rqtl.org) software.

-I could probably respond helpfully (for example, "See the [sample data files and code](http://www.rqtl.org/sampledata) at the R/qtl web site."), but can't I expect more from people seeking my help?
+I could probably respond helpfully (for example, &ldquo;See the [sample data files and code](http://www.rqtl.org/sampledata) at the R/qtl web site.&rdquo;), but can't I expect more from people seeking my help?

 I suppose there are three options: